StanJulia/CmdStan.jl/docs/src/INSTALLATION.md

 ## Minimal requirement

-Note: CmdStan.jl and CmdStan refer this Julia package.
+Note: CmdStan.jl and CmdStan refer to this Julia package.
 The executable C++ program is 'cmdstan'.

 To run this version of the CmdStan.jl package on your local machine, it assumes that the  [cmdstan](http://mc-stan.org/interfaces/cmdstan) executable is properly installed.